MartinMarcellan/MartinMarcellan.github.io/README.md

 ![Imagen del perfil de la etapa 17](/assets/images/ET17.jpeg)

-The rest of the stages of the final week are suitable for sprinters except the twentieth one, which will be the las chance for a change in the yellow jersey classification.
+The rest of the stages of the final week are suitable for sprinters except the twentieth one, which will be the last chance for a change in the yellow jersey classification.
 Because of this the model does not give many chances to breakaways despite the large number of climbs throughout the stage.

 ![Imagen del perfil de la etapa 20](/assets/images/ET20.jpeg)